Things to do in Fremantle: Attractions, Restaurants and Hostels

 Beautiful Penguin Island a great spot to visit for wildlife fans.
 Both sea lions and penguins are present on the island, which lays just 45 minutes from Perth.
 In the summer months, swimming and snorkelling around the island is very pleasant; and there are nature trails on the island itself.
 Check below for tours.

 The Rottnest Island boat actually leaves from Fremantle, making it an ideal location to visit this island paradise.
-Head to Rottnest for breathtaking island scenes, snorkelling, biking and of course, the resident quokkas – an adorable animal only really found on the island itself.
+Do a Rottnest Island day trip to see breathtaking island scenes, snorkelling, biking and of course, the resident quokkas – an adorable animal only really found on the island itself.

 The Perth Hills

 Set back from the city, the Perth Hills are an affluent area with a lovely atmosphere.
 The region is awash with vineyards and orchards, and has lots of pleasant towns like Kalamunda and Mundaring.
 The Bibblumun Track actually ventures all the way down to Albany on the south coast – but the first section can be tackled within the hills.